lifofernandez/UNQ-MyT-tesis/plan.md

 ## 6. Bibliografía

+* Coombs, James H., Renear, Allen H. y DeRose, Steven J.
+Markup Systems and the Future of Scholarly Text Processing Communications of the ACM (Association for Computing Machinery) 30 (November 1987); 933-47 Estados Unidos.
+1987.

 * Wild, Jonathan.
 A Review of the Humdrum Toolkit: UNIX Tools for Musical Research, created by David Huron.
 Music Theory Online, Volume 2, Number 7, November.